-It´s important to keep up-to-date with current issues and developments in the field of information studies, by reading journals, such as the ARLIS Art Libraries Journal, the ARLISmatters blog and CILIP’s Information Professional magazine.
+It´s important to keep up-to-date with current issues and developments in the field of information studies, by reading journals, such as the ARLIS Art Libraries Journal and CILIP’s Information Professional magazine.

 Getting involved in ARLIS and taking advantage of its networking and training opportunities is an excellent way to gain extra experience and knowledge in the field of art librarianship.
 Joining the ARLIS discussion list, ARLIS-LINK, enables users to find out more about current issues in the field by reading questions from other colleagues or posting their own.

 ARLIS organises a varied programme of events including visits to libraries and archives, talks by information professionals, workshops, an annual conference and internal ARLIS meetings that may be of interest.
 Upcoming events and details of how to book are available at the Events section of the ARLIS website.